-The net carrying amount of property, plant and equipment is reviewed for impairment in accordance with Note 1(t).
+The net carrying amount of property, plant and equipment is reviewed for impairment in accordance with Note 1(u).

-Major spares purchased specifically for particular plant are capitalised and depreciated on the same basis as the plant to which they relate.
+Major spares purchased specifically for particular plant are capitalised and depreciated on the same basis as the plant to which they relate when in use.
 Assets are depreciated or amortised from the date they are installed and are ready for use, or in respect of internally constructed assets, from the time the asset is completed and deemed ready for use.